 - Work and activity: And whatever you do, in word or deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through him.
 Col 3:17

-These are just a few areas that we are to think about because there is danger in the extremes, but scripture is the foundation on how to live our lives.
-We are encouraged to “Look carefully then how you walk, not as unwise but as wise,” (Eph 5:15) in other words, being “circumspect.”
+These are just a few areas that we are to think about because there is danger in the extremes!
+But scripture is the foundation on how to live our lives and we are encouraged to “Look carefully then how you walk, not as unwise but as wise,” (Eph 5:15) in other words, being “circumspect.”

 - Identified my current priorities, where I spend all my time…